ReddyLab/ProgrammingTips/README.md

 - Easy to test
 - easy(-ier) to reason about

-There are a several way so isolate the impure portions.
-Here a few (not an exhaustive list)
+There are a several way so isolate or factor out the impure portions of functions.
+Here a few (not an exhaustive list):
-- get the input values from a file, pass the values to the pure function, then write the function output to another file
+- read the input values from a file, pass the values to the pure function, then write the function output to another file
-- (Python) I/O objects like files are "iterable" -- pass the file object the the pure function and use only the "iterable" functionality.
-When testing create a test object that is also iterable which can be passed in just like the file.
+- [Python] IO objects, like files, are "iterable" -- they can be iterated over in a `for` loop.
+So pass the file object to the pure function and just use the "iterable" functionality.
+When testing create a test object that is also iterable.
+The test object can be passed in to the pure function just like the file.
 This is a specific case of:
 - Wrap the impure thing in an "interface"[2] that can also be implemented by pure things and pass the wrapper in to the function.
 From within the pure function only use the interface for interacting with the passed-in object.

 [0]  A side effect is a change to the environment outside the function itself.
 Common examples are print to the console[1], file input/out, and setting global variables.<br/>